This article is about different approaches to data lineage documentation.

 On this level, you link the following components of data lineage:

-– data entities and data attributes interlinked with help of business rules; data entities should be provided with corresponding business definitions; repository of business rules should be kept in a special repository
+– data entities and data attributes interlinked with the help of business rules; data entities should be provided with corresponding business definitions; repository of business rules should be kept in a particular repository

 – data checks and controls.

 - Although it would require a tremendous amount of time and effort, some IT professionals manage to document data lineage on a physical level in Excel.
 Still, I would not recommend you attempt this.
 In my opinion, you should opt for an automated solution for documentation of the physical level.

 - If you decide to proceed with documenting data lineage at least at two levels, you should also create a vertical data lineage between these two levels:

 - Data sets or terms at a conceptual level are to be linked with data entities & attributes at the logical one.

 - Restriction rules are to be linked to business (transformation) rules.

 Automated data lineage

 Automated data lineage means that you automate the process of recording metadata at the physical level of data processing using one of the applications available on the market.
 The most known vendors are SAS, Informatica, Octopai, etc. You can find an extended list of providers of such a solution on metaintegration.com.
 The company provides meta-integration components to major providers of the metadata lineage function.
 Of course, these kinds of solutions sound very attractive.
 But before choosing which one you want to use, keep in mind the following: